cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 ![Keplr validator information](/academy/1-what-is-cosmos/images/keplr-validator-selected.png)

-There you click on _Stake_, it opens a window for you to enter an amount.
+Click on _Stake_.
+This opens a window for you to enter an amount.
 Add the sum you want to delegate.
 Do not delegate all that you own, because you need a fraction of ATOM to send the transaction, plus further ATOM in the future to either un-delegate or claim your rewards.

 Pick 0.8 ATOM and click _Delegate_ again: